turtledb-com/turtledb-com/README.md

 turtledb-com as a service provides a file-system for virtual computers described in JavaScript, HTML, and CSS.

-turtledb.com is the built-in service provider designed to handle realistic-levels of **human-scale** usage for free[^4].
+turtledb.com is the built-in service provider designed to handle realistic-levels of human-scale usage.

-[^4]: **Free**: until we abuse it and need to qualify what "persist" means...

 ### turtledb-com includes a display framework

-I use a light-weight display framework to simplify data rendering.
+This project uses a light-weight display framework to simplify data rendering.
 It's not a core part of the problem-solution but it's part of turtledb-com (you don't have to use it but you'll see it in this project).

 ## Additional Documentation

+> [!WARNING]
+> This section is fiction, notes-to-self, and rough-sketches for now

 * [Basic Usage](docs/basic_usage.md)
 * [Server Setup](docs/server_setup.md)